morehang/ai-tng-script-generator/README.md

 ## Realization Steps and Building the Project

 The steps to realize the project, model training, implementations of backend and frontend, are mentioned in the project readme.
-The build steps require installation of Node modules and Python packages, adjustment of system conf
+The build steps require installation of Node modules and Python packages, adjustment of system configuration, and usage of the Docker image.
+For user authentication, Google OAuth settings need to be adjusted accordingly.

+## Licensing

+The project is available under the terms of the MIT license.